Home battery costs in Perth: what to expect in 2026

 The WA Battery Incentive: $130/kWh, up to $1,300

-The WA Battery Incentive (also called the Household Battery Scheme) pays $130/kWh of usable battery capacity for batteries on the Synergy Supported List (SSL), up to a maximum of $1,300 for a 10kWh battery.
+The WA Battery Incentive (also called the Household Battery Scheme) pays $130/kWh of usable battery capacity when the battery is paired with an inverter approved for DER Storage on Synergy's Supported Solutions List (SSL), up to a maximum of $1,300 for a 10kWh battery.
 It applies to batteries installed on the SWIS (Synergy's network) at properties connected to Synergy.

 - A 5kWh battery: $130 × 5 = $650 incentive